-The Division of Biomedical Technology, Bioinformatics, and Computational Biology advances basic biomedical research by supporting:
+The Division of Biophysics, Biomedical Technology, and Computational Biosciences (BBCB) facilitates advances in fundamental biomedical research by supporting:

-The long-term goals of the division are to leverage data and technologies to answer fundamental biological questions, to develop a more robust computing infrastructure for the biomedical research community and to promote and facilitate the development and use of new computational and experimental technologies in biomedical research.
+The long-term goals of the division are to leverage data, methods, and technologies to answer fundamental biological questions, to develop a more robust infrastructure for the biomedical research community, and to promote and facilitate the development and use of new biophysical, computational, and experimental technologies in biomedical research.

-For more information about the NIGMS Division of Biomedical Technology, Bioinformatics, and Computational Biology, contact:
+For more information about the NIGMS Division of Biophysics, Biomedical Technology, and Computational Biosciences, contact: